centeractive/koia/README.md

    credentials = true
    ```

-4. After editing the configuration file, CouchDB should be restarted to apply any changes.
+4. After editing the configuration file, CouchDB should be restarted to have the changes applied.
 5. Start Koia by opening [**https://www.koia.io**](https://www.koia.io).

 ## License